Flame36/DotNetHiddenPayload/README.md

 To then get the payload you read the file stream in reverse, check if the header matches, read the payload length, and finally read the payload

+## Uses
+I made this primarely for use in AV bypassing and social engineering (you could store a program to clone as payload and get executed with admin privilege)